Tyrrrz/CliWrap/Readme.md

 }
 ```

-The `ListenAsync()` method starts the command and returns an object of type `IAsyncEnumreable<CommandEvent>`, which you can iterate over using the `await foreach` construct introduced with C# 8.
+The `ListenAsync()` method starts the command and returns an object of type `IAsyncEnumerable<CommandEvent>`, which you can iterate over using the `await foreach` construct introduced with C# 8.
 In this scenario, back-pressure is performed by locking the pipes until an event is processed, which means there's no buffering of data in memory.

 Alternatively, you can also start a command as an observable push-based stream instead: